semgrep/bento/PRIVACY.md

 * The user’s OS, shell information, user agent, and anonymized IP
 * Bento asks users to share error dump data on crashes

+### Data not collected

+Bento minimizes the amount of personal data collected or shared, and limits that only to the amount necessary to support product operation.
+The following data is not collected and not sent to r2c.
+It does not leave your computer and is not sent or shared with anyone.

+* Client’s raw IP address
+* User’s source code
+* .git related information, such as: repository name, commit, git user name, git user email

 ## Sample data and definition of fields

 This is a sample blob of data collected by Bento and sent to r2c: